Recommended ages: 2-5

 Dry Soil vs. Wet Soil

 Teaching your child about textures builds his sense of touch while strengthening his motor skills.
-This activity can also help build a child’s language by introducing new words through texture exploration.
+This activity also can help build a child’s language by introducing new words through texture exploration.

 Use this dry soil/wet soil activity to teach your child about textures.